snowflakedb/snowflake-cli-templates/dcm_project/README.md

 ### 3. Create the DCM Project

-After entity definitions included in definition files are ready to be applied to your infrastructure, you must create a `DCM PROJECT`.
+After entity definitions included in definition files are ready to be applied to your infrastructure, you must create a DCM Project.
 You can perform this operation by executing the command below:

 ```bash
 snow dcm create
 ```

 This command will create a new `STAGE` if it doesn't already exist or use an existing one as a target of local files deployment.
-The `STAGE` and the `DCM PROJECT`will be created in the current sessions' database and schema or in these, which are specified in the flags of `snow` command.
-Name of the `DCM PROJECT` object can be specified in the [snowflake.yml][snowflake] file under the `identifier` key (if not specified it's taken from `entity_id`) and `STAGE` name is specified under the `stage` key.
+The `STAGE` and the DCM Project will be created in the current sessions' database and schema or in these, which are specified in the flags of `snow` command.
+Name of the DCM Project object can be specified in the [snowflake.yml][snowflake] file under the `identifier` key (if not specified it's taken from `entity_id`) and `STAGE` name is specified under the `stage` key.

 ### 4. DCM Plan

-After creating a new `DCM PROJECT`, you can validate what changes will be applied to your Snowflake account with this command.
-This command will perform all the same validations and consistency checks like a regular `snow dcm execute`, but will not persist any changes to your Snowflake account objects.
+After creating a new DCM Project, you can validate what changes will be applied to your Snowflake account with this command.
+It will perform all the same validations and consistency checks like a regular `snow dcm deploy`, but will not persist any changes to your Snowflake account objects.
-Before executing the command, you need to make sure that all project files are stored in any of

 ```bash
 snow dcm plan <project_identifier> --configuration <config_name>